The importance of finding a good site for your project:

 treated with pesticides or herbicides.

-- Our box project is in the middle of the field below, near the marshes and
+- Our Salmon Creek Nest Box Project is in the middle of the field below, near the

-streams of the Braddock Bay Fish and Wildlife Management Area of upstate
+marshes and streams of the Braddock Bay Fish and Wildlife Management Area

-New York.
-The three boxes visible show the 100 foot or 30 meter spacing
+of upstate New York.
+The three boxes visible show the 100 foot or 30 meter

 - You may be lucky and have a great location on your own property.
 If you don't